WoodWing/ww-studio-postman-collection/README.md

  - v0.11 - Added: Workflow > CreateObjectOperations folder with calls for PlaceDossier, PlaceArticleElement, PlaceImage and ClearFrameContent
  - v0.12 - Added: New sample call that creates a Task with Targets (CreateObjects Task with Targets), Added new folder called 'Objects and Targets' and added a call to that folder called 'CreateObjectTargets'
  - v0.13 - Added: Connect Webhooks.
 These calls are here to show how to create Webhooks using the new Connect Webhooks feature.
 Note that this feature will not be available until May 2025
+ - v0.14 - Added: CopyObjects call.
+Also SaveObjects has been available for quite some time but not noted in the available calls below.

 Located in 'Digital Articles > Supporting Requests'
 1. Upload Transfer Server request (PUT)